 The Doctoral Centre is a key unit within the Centre for Research and Development and holds a key role in leading the faculty’s postgraduate research and doctoral provision, building a lively and stimulating community and providing research training for students and supervisors (internal and external).
 The Doctoral Centre has a dedicated administrative team and is responsible for organising research days and specialist seminars.
 Working with the Brighton Doctoral College, it oversees the registration, supervision, progression, quality assurance and examination of doctoral students, and manages the university’s accreditation of research degree provision at University College of the Creative Arts.

-Our research initiatives, centres and groups provide hubs for research within specific areas such as Arts and Performance Practices, Design, Media, Design History and Material Culture, or Writings and Critical Practices.
-Focusing research alongside themes, missions, and exciting new lines of enquiry, each groups organises seminars, conferences and events, promoting dialogue, contributing to and generating publications.
+Our research initiatives, centres and groups provide hubs for research within specific areas such as Arts and Performance Practices, Memory, Culture and History-making,; Philosophy and Politics, Design, Media, Design History and Material Culture, or Writings and Critical Practices.
+Focusing research alongside themes, missions, and exciting new lines of enquiry, each group organises seminars, conferences and events, promoting dialogue, contributing to and generating publications.

 Our archives and collections are thriving hubs for research in the fields of Design, Design History, early Film History, and Archival Practices; they also provide a key resource for academics and students.